 Born and raised in Santa Fe, Sandra first joined Girls Inc. in 2009 and continued facilitating for five years at our Hillside Center.
 She worked with various ages but mostly with the littlest girls.
 She took a brief break and became a mom to the “best son anyone could ask for.”
-In that time Sandra worked as a Home Visitor educating and supporting new mothers.
-In October of 2017, Sandra returned to Girls Inc. as an Off-site Coordinator working with girls ages 9-13.
+In that time, Sandra worked as a Home Visitor educating and supporting new mothers.
+In October of 2017, Sandra returned to Girls Inc. as an Off-Site Coordinator working with girls ages 9-13.

 Keeley Aspaas, Data Coordinator & Facilitator

 Keeley was born in Shiprock, NM and grew up in Santa Fe until she was 13 years old.
 Her family moved back to Shiprock to be closer to family in 2005.
 After graduating high school, Keeley went on to attend Arizona State University in Tempe, AZ, where she graduated with a BA in Psychology.
 Keeley started working with Girls Inc. in 2015 as a summer camp facilitator and decided to stay on after the summer was over.
 This past year, Keeley has also become the Data Coordinator!
-In her free time, she likes to spend time with family and her senior pug, Riley, stay up to date on all the latest movies, and read as many books as she can.
+In her free time, she likes to spend time with family and her senior pug, Riley, stay up to date on all the latest movies, and reading as many books as she can.